0xPolygonMiden/miden-node/README.md

 More information on the various options can be found [here](https://doc.rust-lang.org/cargo/commands/cargo-install.html#install-options).

-> [!TIP]
-> Miden account generation uses a proof-of-work puzzle to prevent DoS attacks.
-These puzzles can be quite expensive, especially for test purposes.
-You can lower the difficulty of the puzzle by appending `--features testing` to the `cargo install ..` invocation.
-For example:
-> ```sh
-> cargo install miden-node --locked --features testing
-> ```

 ### Verify installation

 You can verify the installation by checking the node's version: